wpswings/points-and-rewards-for-woocommerce/readme.txt

 **4)** **Points Log Report**
 In Rewards plugin Woocommerce, the points Log Report feature is available for both customers and admin:

-* **For Customers**– They can check and monitor each point transaction they have done so far.
+* **For Customers:** They can check and monitor each point transaction they have done so far.
 The log table shows the details for each point they earned and redeemed.
-* **For Merchant**– They can view the user points history to track the points transaction for each customer.
+* **For Merchant:** They can view the user points history to track the points transaction for each customer.
 Along with it, they can add or deduct points from any customer’s account using this feature.

 **5)** **Customer Notification Feature**
 With the Points and Rewards for WooCommerce plugin, merchants can notify their customers of each point transaction.
 Merchants can customize the email subject and message for different notification types.
 The notification is sent to the registered email of the customer.